abap-ai/mcp/docs/Tools.md

 ## Tool Input Validation

-Tool inputs are defined using JSON Schema, which provides automatic validation of parameters.
+Tool inputs are defined using JSON Schema.
 Use the `ZCL_MCP_SCHEMA_BUILDER` class to create schemas for your tools:

 ```abap
 DATA(schema) = NEW zcl_mcp_schema_builder( ).